 LATEST ON SECURITY

-Thomson have flights and holidays from March 2014.
+Thomson restarted flights and holidays from March 2014.

-Egyptair flying to Luxor direct from Heathrow NOW.
+Egyptair are flying to Luxor direct from Heathrow.

 Several travel agencies, including Thomas Cook, are selling Luxor Holidays, but they are selling Thomson or Egyptair flights, not their own.
 If Thomson don't sell the hotel you prefer, try Thomas Cook for Thomson flights matched with a wider range of hotels.

-See 'Security Situation' box (below) for more details.
+See 'Security Situation' box (below) for more detailsof any security issues.